Wayne Marshall (classical musician)

-Wayne Ea Marshall OBE (born 13 January 1961, Oldham, Lancashire) is a British pianist, organist, and conductor.
+Wayne Ea Marshall OBE (born 13 January 1961) is a British pianist, organist, and conductor.

 Biography

-Marshall was born to parents originally from Barbados.
-He began piano studies at age 3, and heard organ music regularly as a child through Sunday church services, which initiated his interest in the organ.
+Marshall was born in Oldham, Lancashire, to parents originally from Barbados.
+He began piano studies at the age of three, and heard organ music regularly as a child through Sunday church services, which initiated his interest in the organ.
 He was a student at Chetham's School of Music, Manchester, from 1971 to 1979.
 Marshall continued his music studies at the Royal College of Music, where he held a Foundation scholarship, and was in parallel an Organ Scholar at St George's Chapel, Windsor Castle.
 He did post-graduate studies at the Hochschule für Musik in Vienna from 1983-1984.

 As an organist, Marshall has served as organist and associate artist of the Bridgewater Hall, Manchester.
 In 2004, he gave the inaugural organ recital in the new Walt Disney Concert Hall, Los Angeles.
 Also in Los Angeles, in October 2004, he premiered James MacMillan's organ concerto A Scotch Bestiary with the Los Angeles Philharmonic Orchestra under Esa-Pekka Salonen.
 Marshall has appeared as an organist at the BBC Proms.

 As a conductor, Marshall has held such posts as principal guest conductor of the Orchestra Sinfonica di Milano Giuseppe Verdi, beginning in 2007.
 Marshall was chief conductor of the WDR Funkhausorchester from 2014 to 2020.

 Marshall conducted the first concert of the Chineke!
 Orchestra, Europe's first professional black and ethnic minority orchestra, at the Queen Elizabeth Hall in London in September 2015.
 His work with contemporary music has included conducting the European premiere of John Harbison's opera The Great Gatsby at the Semperoper, Dresden on 6 December 2015.